mevenG/mevenG/README.md

 - 🤝 **Weber Store check**, an app for weber's employees to check for reseller's booth conformity

+- 💻 **Darty & Electrolux**, a marketing game for washing machines and dryers

 - 🔥 **Weber BBQ Party**, an easy game to apply for a lottery

 - 🚗 **qashqai booth app** for **Nissan** at **Geneva Show 2017**